Antoan Richardson: New York Yankees

 On November 13, 2013, Richardson signed a minor league contract with the New York Yankees.
-After playing the minor league season with the Scranton/Wilkes-Barre RailRiders in the International League for whom he batted .271/.380/.364 with 14 hit by pitch (leading the league), seven sacrifice hits (tied for ninth), and 26 stolen bases (fifth; while being caught once) in 258 at-bats, the Yankees promoted Richardson to the major leagues on September 2, 2014.
+He spent the 2014 minor league season with the Scranton/Wilkes-Barre RailRiders in the International League, for whom he batted .271/.380/.364 with 14 hit by pitch (leading the league), seven sacrifice hits (tied for ninth), and 26 stolen bases (fifth; while being caught once) in 258 at-bats.
+The Yankees promoted Richardson to the major leagues on September 2.

 On September 25, Richardson pinch-ran for Jose Pirela in the bottom of the ninth inning against the Baltimore Orioles.
 He scored the winning run on a walk-off single by Derek Jeter in the final Yankee Stadium at bat of Jeter's career.
 Overall, for the season, he had five hits in 16 at-bats (.313 batting average), along with five stolen bases without being caught.
 After the season, he was outrighted off the Yankees roster.